aditi137/Hilbert/README.md

 1. Go to `Project > Hilbert Properties... > Configuration Properties`.
 With All Configurations:
    - Chose VC++ Directories setting.
 Append `$(PYTHONPATH)\include` to Include Directories for the Python header file                  `<Python.h>` and append `$(PYTHONPATH)\libs` to Library Directories for the linker library file `pythonXX.lib` or `pythonXX_d.lib`.
    - Choose General settings and in Project Defaults, change Configuration Type to 'Dynamic Library (.dll)'.
-   - Under General settings, change Target Extension to '.pyd'.
+   - Under General settings, change Target Extension to '.pyd'. <br />
    Only for Debug Configuration:
    - Under General settings, change Target Name to `$(ProjectName)_d`.